luisdiogo2071317/azure-docs.pt-pt/articles/cognitive-services/translator-speech/quickstarts/nodejs.md

     });

 /* Make sure the audio file is followed by silence.
-This lets the service know that the audio input is finished. */
+This lets the service know that the audio file is finished.
+At 32 bytes per millisecond, this is 100 seconds of silence. */
     myReadableStreamBuffer.put(fs.readFileSync(filename));
     myReadableStreamBuffer.put(new Buffer(3200000));
     myReadableStreamBuffer.stop();